No winner or finalist has emerged in the 2023 PositiveNaija Essay Competition, themed: Nigerian Politics Is Not A Game!

 The number and quality of entries received could/can be better but we are confident that the culture of reading, valuable research and interest in the positive progress and excellence as well as hope by Nigerians is increasing as evident in some of the entries received.

-The theme of this year’s essay competition is a critical and important one at this time of the national development of Nigeria – particularly in establishing and maintaining the social contract of good governance between the Nigerian leader (President) and the Nigerian people.
+The theme of this year’s essay competition is a critical and important one at this time of the national development of Nigeria – particularly in establishing and maintaining the values of integrity, justice/equity, peace, unity and progress.

 Still, certain salient successes were unveiled through some of these essays, which should be further scrutinized and amplified accordingly.